 In order to receive an associate degree or certificate, all RCCD fees must be paid in full.
 You must submit an application online for an associate degree or certificate in the academic year in which you anticipate you will complete the requirements.
 Applications are available online through any of our college websites.
-Click on Students, on Admissions and and Records. then on Graduation/Certificate Applications.
-There is a \$5.00 diploma fee for each associate degree application.
-Students planning to participate in 2014 commencement ceremonies must file their degree or certificate applications by April 1, 2014.
+Click on Students, on Admissions and Records. and then Graduation/Certificate Applications.
+Students planning to participate in 2016 commencement ceremonies must file their degree or certificate applications by April 1, 2016.
 See the college catalog for further details and requirements.
-Students may apply for degrees and certificates for any term in the 2013-2014 year during the following four applications periods:
+Students may apply for degrees and certificates for any term in the 2015-2016 year during the following four applications periods: